umathe/CS6378_Project3/ReadMe.txt

 3. Create SampleInput.txt file in PuTTY and copy the contents of the configuration file.
 Save SampleInput.txt.

-4. Create ComparatorForTS.java, MutexCode.java, and Requests.java files in PuTTY and copy the contents of the submitted java files respectively.
+4. Create ComparatorForTS.java, NewMutexCode.java, and Requests.java files in PuTTY and copy the contents of the submitted java files respectively.

-5. Compile code using the following commands: javac ComparatorForTS.java, javac MutexCode.java, and javac Requests.java
+5. Compile code using the following commands: javac ComparatorForTS.java, javac NewMutexCode.java, and javac Requests.java

 6. Run code in each PuTTY instance.
-Use the following command: java MutexCode
+Use the following command: java NewMutexCode

 ------------------------------------------